 In spite of 30 years of prevention efforts, the negative consequences of teenage sexual activity continue to be a blight on adolescent populations worldwide.
-In the United States, the Centers for Disease Control and Prevention (CDC) refers to sexually transmitted diseases (STDs) as a "hidden epidemic," reporting that "1 in 4 sexually active adolescent females has an STD," and that the STD rates for adolescents in the U.S. are rising.1 Worldwide, the AIDS epidemic continues, with "young people aged 15-24 account[ing] for 45% of all new HIV infections."2 Although the U.S. teen pregnancy and birth rates were at an all-time low in 2013, they remain among the highest of the developed countries.3 In addition, early onset of sexual activity has been associated with a decrease in mental/emotional health and an increased likelihood of experiencing sexual violence for adolescents, especially among females and younger teens.4 Given these continuing harms, a high priority for many public policymakers continues to be 1) to reduce teen pregnancies, 2) to reduce STD and HIV infections contracted by youth, and 3) to influence adolescents to postpone sexual activity.
+In the United States, the Centers for Disease Control and Prevention (CDC) refers to sexually transmitted diseases (STDs) as a "hidden epidemic," reporting that "1 in 4 sexually active adolescent females has an STD," and that the STD rates for adolescents in the U.S. are rising.1 Worldwide, the AIDS epidemic continues, with "young people aged 15-24 account[ing] for 45% of all new HIV infections."2 Although the U.S. teen pregnancy and birth rates were at an all-time low in 2013, they remain among the highest of the developed countries.3 In addition, early onset of sexual activity has been associated with a decrease in mental/emotional health for adolescents-especially among females and younger teens-and an increased likelihood of experiencing dating violence.4 Given these continuing harms, a high priority for many public policymakers continues to be 1) to reduce teen pregnancies, 2) to reduce STD and HIV infections contracted by youth, and 3) to influence adolescents to postpone sexual activity.